mpi-astronomy/FAQ/publishing/how-to-cite-software.md

 When trying to find how to cite software we suggest you follow these steps:

-**A. Try to use information provided by the authors.**
+#### Best: Use information provided by the authors

 1. If the authors of the software have a recommended way of getting cited, please use that.
-Examples: [astropy](https://www.astropy.org/acknowledging.html) and YYY (something other than paper).
+Examples: [astropy](https://www.astropy.org/acknowledging.html) and [LMFIT](https://lmfit.github.io/lmfit-py/faq.html#how-should-i-cite-lmfit).
 If there is a paper that is associated with the software, do include the reference to that paper in your bibliography just as you would with any other reference.

 2. If the software is on GitHub and it has a `CITATION.cff` file, use the handy option provided by GitHub to download a BIBTeX citation and include that in your bibliography.
 EXAMPLE.